LeddaZ/revanced-repo/README.md

 # ReVanced Repo
-This repo template will allow you to build non-root ReVanced using Github Actions.
+This repo template will allow you to build non-root ReVanced using GitHub Actions.
 This will help people who don't want to setup build environments on their machines.
-By default this will build non-root ReVanced with all patches except the following:
+By default this will build non-root ReVanced with these patches:

+- custom-playback-speed (temporarily excluded since it's not compatible with 17.24.35)
-- background-play
+- seekbar-tapping
-- exclusive-audio-playback
+- general-ads
-- codecs-unlock
+- video-ads
-- upgrade-button-remover
+- custom-branding
-- disable-create-button
+- minimized-playback
-- premium-heading
+- old-quality-layout
-- disable-shorts-button
+- amoled
-- disable-fullscreen-panels
+- hide-watermark
-- tasteBuilder-remover
+- microg-support

 You can modify the `build_revanced.sh` script to choose the patches you want.